OriginStampTimestamping/originstamp-client-java/CONVENTIONS.md

 `@ApiOperation(value = "", notes = "", nickname = "")`
 - Field "value" is a description field for the method.
 It shall be one word starting with an uppercase letter (like "NextSchedule").
 - "notes" contains a short description of the method.
 - The field "nickname" represents the actual method name in the Swagger client.
-We use here the normal naming conventions of Java (like "getNextSchedulingTime").
+We use here the normal naming conventions of Java (like "getNextSchedule").

 ## Method parameter annotations
 Each method parameter is annotated with